Stop Using Exceptions Like This in Python

 print(e)

-In this scenario, it means that we will catch everything.
+In the example above, it means that we will catch everything.
 Including exceptions that we cannot or perhaps should not recover from.

 # Do: